Skip to contents

 using safeHavens

-Now we will use the safeHavens functionality with our set-up environment and data from GBIF.
+Now we will use the safeHavens functionality in our setup environment with GBIF data.

 Create species ranges

-We will showcase two methods of generating the species range geometries, which are used by most of the packages functions.
-Both of these rely on the st_concave_hull function from sf. st_concave_hull, has a ratio parameter which can control the elasticity of hulls, with the ratio = 1 creating a convex hull (akin the st_convex_hull function, also in sf), and ratio = 0.0, creating a true concave hull.
-Results below a ratio of 0.4 look too narrowly reduced for both of these species.
+We will showcase two methods for generating species-range geometries, which are used by most of the packages’ functions.
+Both of these rely on the st_concave_hull function from sf. st_concave_hull has a ratio parameter that controls the elasticity of the hull; ratio = 1 creates a convex hull (akin to the st_convex_hull function, also in sf), and ratio = 0.0 creates a true concave hull.
+Results below a ratio of 0.4 appear too narrow for both of these species.

 sppL <- split(spp, f = spp$species)